 Film and electronic media increasingly shape our view of the world.
 Bring your creative voice to life, and learn to create content, produce, analyze and critique a range of genres.

 Study the aesthetics and production of film, television and radio.
-Within each of three concentrations, you can develop skills in writing, media history and criticism, and professional media production.
+The courses in each of three concentrations help you develop skills in writing, media history and criticism, and professional media production.
 The major will prepare you for careers in film, television, video, audio, radio and other media.

 Delve into the production of electronic media and film.
 Learn the techniques required